fpdevita/fpdevita.github.io/README.md

-#### I'm a graduate student in the [NYU Center for Bioethics](https://wp.nyu.edu/centerforbioethics/) and a research assistant in the [NYU Center for Mind, Ethics, and Policy](https://nonhumanminds.org/)
+#### I'm a graduate student in the [NYU Center for Bioethics](https://wp.nyu.edu/centerforbioethics/), a Graduate Research Assistant in the [NYU Center for Mind, Ethics, and Policy](https://nonhumanminds.org/), and a Visiting Research Fellow at the [Cornell Tech Digital Life Initiative](https://dli.tech.cornell.edu).

-I work on work on rationality, decision making, and topics in ethics, philosophy of mind, and epistemology, including the ethics of nonhuman minds, artificial intelligence, and the cognitive neuroscience of choice.
+I work on work on issues in ethics, the philosophy of mind, and philosophy of science.
+I'm interested in the nature of choice, the problem of intentionality, memory, sentience and moral status, and AI ethics.

 Before this, I studied Biotechnology at [Columbia](https://www.gsas.columbia.edu/content/biotechnology), and [Philosophy](https://www.bu.edu/academics/cas/programs/philosophy/ba/) and [Biology](https://www.bu.edu/academics/cas/programs/biology/ba-cell-molecular-genetics/) at Boston University.
 I also moonlight as a science writer in medical communications.